 Another way to categorize it would be to regard it as a “result”.

-So as we have seen, if we are just looking in the American Heritage Dictionary of the English Language, the word “appreciation” can be understood in five basic ways: as awareness or perception, as saved-gratitude, as an action, as a statement, or as an increase in value.
+As we have seen, if we are just looking in the American Heritage Dictionary of the English Language, the word “appreciation” can be understood in five basic ways: as awareness or perception, as saved-gratitude, as an action, as a statement, or as an increase in value.

 Alternatively, by using the category of “results” (instead of “statement” and “increase in value”), the word “appreciation” can be thought of in four basic ways: as awareness or perception, as saved-gratitude, as an action, or as a result.